aleph2c/miros/docs/_sources/introduction.rst.txt

 to use them to make marketing documentation, but they are good enough to keep your drawings small, expressive and easy to change.

-To use this library is to program in Python, not pictures; so there is no picture-to-code compiler here.
+To use this library is to program in Python, not pictures; so **there is no picture-to-code compiler here**.
 This means you can use whatever picture drawing technology you want.
 I use `UMLet`_, but if you find something better, email me about it.

 Python has advanced significantly since the 90s.
-UML cannot capture all of the expressive power of the language, but it doesn't have to; if you don't know how to draw your intention (list comprehensions, etc.), you can just write the code onto your diagram.
+UML cannot capture all of the expressive power of the language, but it doesn't have to; if you don't know how to draw your intention (list comprehensions, generators, properties, etc.), you can just write the code onto your diagram.

 .. _introduction-what-this-documentation-will-provide:

 About this Documentation
 ------------------------

 This library ports the Miro Samek event processor to Python.
-It provides the same concurrent statechart features, but instead of using a high-speed busing algorithm written in c, it uses the Python threading and queuing modules contained in the Python standard library.
+It provides the same concurrent statechart features, but instead of using a high-speed busing algorithm written in c/C++, it uses the Python threading and queuing modules contained in the Python standard library.

-I can't expect you to know UML, so part of the documentation :ref:`explains enough UML to draw your pictures <reading_diagrams-reading-diagrams>`.

-A lot of people who have been training in the C++ tradition of UML still don't understand statecharts, if they did UML would still be fashionable.
+A lot of people who have been training in the C++ tradition of UML still don't understand statecharts, if they did, UML would still be fashionable.
 So part of this documentation will demonstrate how to read a statechart diagram and understand what it means.
+I can't expect you to know UML; so part of the documentation :ref:`explains enough UML to draw your pictures
+<reading_diagrams-reading-diagrams>`.

 If you are new to statecharts, the statechart concepts and mechanics are explained through stories and tutorials in :ref:`zero to one